 I never wanted to write about the Bangkok Gem scam.
-It’s embarassing.
+It’s embarrassing.
 Only idiots fall for that, right?
-The same kind of idiots who get drunk and unknowingly bring ladyboys back to their room.
 But there’s something about Bangkok that brings the crazy and stupid out of people – and I was one of those.

 I’m writing this post only because I watched Scam City a few weeks ago.
 The city they were highlighting was Bangkok.
-The episode was filmed last year (2012) and it covers the Gem Scam which surprisingly, exactly 10 years after I was scammed, is still going strong.
-Just like my encounter in 2002, the episode shows lots of tourists walking in and out of the gem shop (or “Export Center”) in question.
+The episode was filmed in 2012 and it covers the Gem Scam which surprisingly, many years after I was scammed, is still going strong.
+Just like my encounter, the episode shows lots of tourists walking in and out of the gem shop (or “Export Center”) in question.
 There are tons of warnings in travel books about the Gem Scam and most tourists who have done their research should never fall for it.
 Somehow they still do.

 [Just as a little note in my defense before I tell this story: I knew nothing about the Gem Scam prior to going because I hadn’t done any reading on Bangkok, or Thailand, for that matter.
 I was supposed to be going on vacation to the Philippines with a new girlfriend.
-Suddenly 3 days before our departure, her overly-possessive father (a lawyer, he even had a criminal background check done on me), freaks out and tells his daughter she can’t go, that she risks getting kidnapped by Al Qaeda.
+Suddenly 3 days before our departure, her overly-possessive father freaks out and tells his daughter she can’t go, that she risks getting kidnapped by Al Qaeda.
 She cries, tells me she has to cancel.
 Facing going alone, I relent and suggest that we go to Thailand instead.
 That’s how I ended up going to Thailand basically clueless].

 If you don’t have time to see the Scam City episode, I’ll give you a very quick summary of how the Gem Scam works: